preneond/preneond/README.md

 ### Hi there 👋

-I’m Ondrej Prenek, AI & Machine Learning Engineer, currently working on the project in MSD, as a freelancer.
+I’m Ondrej Prenek, Machine Learning Engineer.

-**4 years of work experience** in the AI & Machine Learning field, building projects for the clients, using different programming tools and languages like Python, C/C++, Java.
+**5 years of work experience** in the AI & Machine Learning field, building projects for the clients, using different programming tools and languages like Python, C/C++, Java.

 Feel free to contact me using links below ⬇️.